-Please call customer service for additional information about how to ask us to pay you back and deadlines for making your request.
-(Phone numbers for customer service are printed on the back cover of this booklet).
+Please call our member experience team for additional information about how to ask us to pay you back and deadlines for making your request.
+(Phone numbers for our member experience team are printed on the back cover of this booklet.)